byett/dsd/Nexys-A7/Lab-1/README.md

 * Slide switches 0, 1, 2, and 3 to display the value of 4-bit hex digit from 0 to F

 * Slide only one switch at a time to display the [Gray code](https://en.wikipedia.org/wiki/Gray_code) from 0 to F, i.e., 0-1-3-2-6-7-5-4-C-d-F-E-A-b-9-8

+   * Make sure you record this process as it should be submitted with your first report

 ### 6. Close project (only once completely done with testing)